Recessions Explained: Definition, Warning Signs and What Happens During One

 What Does a Recession Mean For You?

 People of different economic backgrounds will experience the pains of a recession in different ways.
 Some general things will happen: Unemployment will rise, the GDP will shrink and the stock market will suffer.
-But a recession could carry worse consequences for an unemployed single mother of two than it might for a young professional with no dependents and a steady job.
+But a recession could have much more serious consequences for an unemployed single mother of two than it might for a young, employed professional with no dependents.

 No matter what your situation is, there are a few things you should know to prepare for the next slowdown in economic growth.